Find out how salary sacrifice arrangements work and how they might affect an employee's current and future income.

 21 Victoria Avenue

-Alternatively you can email the HMRC Clearances Team.
+Alternatively they can email the HMRC Clearances Team.

 To be satisfied that the change has been effective at the right time and not applied retrospectively, HMRC would need to see: